What Women most Desire

 Mine is a telling based on the 15th century Wedding of Sir Gawain and Dame Ragnelle, itself a version of earlier tales known as The Loathly Lady.
 (The Wife of Bath’s Tale is Chaucer’s version in The Canterbury Tales.)

-Researching the origins of the tale, and discovering that some scholars view the 15th century version itself to be a parody of chivalric codes, confirms my decision to develop that side of the story.
+However, discovering further that some scholars view the 15th century version itself to be a parody of chivalric codes, confirms my decision that my version should develop that side of the story.

 Moreover, I know that in performance it works!

-The video clips here are all amateur quality, shot in various theatres.
+The video clips here are all amateur quality, shot in various theatres or, as here, in my home studio.

 Their intention is just to show the range of my storytelling and give a flavour of a live performance.